 A block of rooms has been reserved for attendees of this Summit at:

 Hotel name : Doubletree by Hilton Phoenix North Contact at hotel for registration: Melissa Hall Hotel address: 10220 N. Metro Parkway East, Phoenix, AZ 85051 Hotel reservation phone number: 602-997-5900 Rate: $115.00 plus taxes

 Friday, May 8, 2020 8:30am - 3:00pm

-For Sponsorship or Speaker and Presenter Opportunities, contact Dick Foreman (ABEC President & CEO) by phone at 602-499-2437.
-For questions regarding registration contact Karen Kehlenbach, Director of Business & Event Services, Arizona Business & Education Coalition (ABEC) by email at email@example.com.
+For Sponsorship or Speaker and Presenter Opportunities, contact Dick Foreman, ABEC President & CEO by phone at 602-499-2437 or email: email@example.com.
+For questions regarding registration or billing contact Karen Kehlenbach, ABEC Director of Business & Event Services, by phone at 602-264-8396 or by email: firstname.lastname@example.org.
 For venue information please email CanyonProfDev@gcu.edu.